In the United States, more than 1 in 4 of the 30.3 million people with the disease in 2015 did not know they had it.

 Monitors that require a smaller blood sample may be more comfortable as the depth of the lancet can be less.

 Symptoms of diabetes

 If a person with diabetes has symptoms, extreme thirst might develop.

 Many people with diabetes have no signs of the disease at all.
 However, the lack of symptoms does not necessarily mean the absence of diabetes.

 When symptoms occur, many of the effects of type 1 and type 2 diabetes are the same since both affect blood sugar regulation in the body.
 Symptoms include:

 - slow-healing sores, or wounds that appear to heal and then reopen

 - high blood pressure

 The placenta releases hormones during pregnancy that can make it more difficult for the body to control blood sugar.
-Left untreated, gestational diabetes can cause a range of pregnancy complications.
+Without treatment, gestational diabetes can cause a range of pregnancy complications.